Ó CUIMÍN—O Cromyne, Crimin, Crimine , Crimeen, Crimmeen, Cremeen , Cremen, Crimmins, Cremeans, Cromeans , Creameans, Carmeans, , Carmain ,Lucas

-'The families of Croimin or O Croimin are an ancient Cork family and were what we might describe as a church family in charge of Aghabullogue parish.
+'The families of Cuimin or O Cromyne are an ancient Cork family and were what we might describe as a church family in charge of Aghabullogue parish.
 Under ancient Irish Church Law which was in operation for many hundreds of years before the Anglo-Irish invasion of Ireland in the late 12th century and continued until the Reformation in the 16th century, certain families were exempted from paying tribute to their chiefs on their maintaining the local church and its clergy.

 These families were called 'aircheannaig' (anglicized 'eireannachs').

-The family of O Croimin provided many priests to the church at Aghabullogue before the Reformation.
+The family of O Cromyne provided many priests to the church at Aghabullogue before the Reformation.
 The family is still numberous in mid-Cork generally under the name Cremin but many variants occur.
 They were Freeholder's of their land it was held by the Bishop of Cork, McCarthy was prevented from using his usual tactics.They were Chieftains of their Tuath, By 1655 when the Survey was made of the property of McCarthy of Muskerry we learn that all the clans under his control had given up their rights.

 This family owned two castles one at Ballinascarthy and the other near Enniskeane.
 The remains of both are still to be seen.
 1641 Lands and residences forfeited, One member of the family was hanged in Cork in 1650 by the Cromwellian forces and at the Cromwellian plantations